jfroom/jfmk-auth/README.md

 `docker-compose up` Build the docker images.

-`docker-compose exec web rails r bin/setup` Set up rails and the database.
+`docker-compose exec web bin/setup` Set up rails and the database.

-`docker-compose exec web rails db:seed` Seed the database with two users: `admin:Admin123` and `user:User123`.
+`docker-compose exec web bin/rails db:seed` Seed the database with two users: `admin:Admin123` and `user:User123`.
 Use the admin login to change those immediately.

 ## Development